37Rb/discourse-chatbot-kb-tools/README.md

 importTopic(topicId, options)
 ```

-* topicId - The source topic ID.
+* topicId - The source topic ID
 * options - An object to specify optional behavior.
 Available options are
-  * update: KB topic ID - Update an existing KB topic instead of creating a new one.
+  * update: KB topic ID - Update an existing KB topic instead of creating a new one
   * include: Array of post numbers - Only include the given post numbers
   * exclude: Array of post numbers - Exclude the given post numbers